Social Commerce Platforms: An Updated List for 2024

 Brands should experiment with all three channels to determine which channels have strong economics.
 For many brands, that might be all three channels, since shoppable content is so important to consumers.

 For brands looking to maximize LTV and build a premium experience, building social commerce into the eCommerce platform is the most important.
-For brands looking to drive the most transactions (but are less concerned with repeat purchases), social platforms like TikTok Shops should be a top priority.
+If a brand is looking to drive the most transactions (but are less concerned with repeat purchases), social platforms like TikTok Shops should be a top priority.
 And third party platforms can easily be added to both as an additional channel.

 Ready to better monetize your influencers?